Sánchez Adobe Park: Native American Ohlone history

 Prior to 1786, the Ramaytush band of the Ohlone people had a settlement on the site, the village of Pruristac.
 Evidence of the village remains by a shell midden, located near the present day park ranger building.
-The Spanish explorer Gaspar de Portolà camped nearby in 1769, ~1 mi to the west from 31 October through 3 November, during the Portolà expedition in upper Las Californias Province of New Spain.
+The Spanish explorer Gaspar de Portolà camped nearby in 1769, ~1 mi to the west from 31 October through 3 November, during the Portolà expedition in the upper Las Californias Province of New Spain.
 Journals from the expedition record of his group's meetings with the villagers, describe hunting and eating a grizzly bear, and the construction of the village structures.

 The first indigenous person baptised at the Mission San Francisco de Asís (Mission Dolores) was the 20-year-old Chamis in 1777.
 He was from the Ohlone village of Chutchui, and his mother lived at Pruristac.
 In 1782 and 1783, many of the people in Pruristac, including the village captain Mossués and village leader Liquiique with their wives and daughters, went through Indian Reductions and relocated as Mission Indians to Mission Dolores.
 The mission was near the pueblo of Yerba Buena, which in 1847 become the city of San Francisco in Alta California.
 Two men of this group from Pruristac, with the baptismal names Hilarion and George, served as Indian leaders at Mission Dolores.
 They were alcades of the mission at the time of their deaths in 1807, while part of a Spanish posse during a skirmish with the Suisunes tribe.